Cafés and coffeehouses in Prague 1

 The coffee is good, as are the wine offerings.
 They do have a couple of quiches (pretty good at 80 koruns currently), some sweets, and a couple of other food offerings (including boiled eggs with add-ons and yoghurt with fruit).
 Their menu is here.
 For downtown Prague the prices are quite reasonable.

-The service is very friendly.
+The service is friendly and professional, mostly.

 Open every weekday 8:00 to 22:00 and during the vikend from 9:00 to 22:00 and 13:00, respectively.